rnowling/rnowling.github.io/_posts/2025-08-30-ai-in-class.md

 For now, I'm limiting AI use to programming assignments.
 Students will not be allowed to use AI for writing lab reports or on exams.

-I'm requiring students to tell me when they use AI to complete assignments, write an end-of-term reflection on their use of AI, and collecting grade and other performance data to use in determining the impact of AI use.
-I'm hoping these data will help me figure out *how* students are using AI, in what ways it's valuable, and what adaptions I need to make to both support their use and change my approaches to assessing their learning.
+I'm requiring students to tell me when they use AI to complete assignments and write an end-of-term reflection on their use of AI.
+I will also be collecting grade and other performance data.
+I will analyze all of these data to determine the impact of AI use, figure out *how* students are using AI, in what ways it's valuable, and what adaptions I need to make to both support their use and change my approaches to assessing their learning.

 I'm providing my syllabus language here in case it's useful for others who are interested in taking the plunge.